-The best books for 1 year old babies therefore share a few common characteristics:
+The best books for one year old babies therefore share a few common characteristics:

-- They privilege images over words.
-The best books for 1 year old babies use simple drawings and only a few words.
+- They privilege images over words, meaning that they use simple drawings and only a few words.
 Many have no words or have one word per page

 - They use lots of repetition and rhymes.
 Scientific studies suggest that children who learnt through rhymes enjoy later reading success.

 - -They are “short and sweet”.

 - They focus on things that your child is already familiar with.

 - They are colorful.
 While babies are initially attracted to books and images in black and white, they quickly begin to favor images using bright colors.
 The best books for this age group are therefore colorful and filled with graphic designs.